Earn your public health graduate degree through a consortium of four major Ohio universities

-This non-traditional program is geared toward the working professional or students who would like to broaden their role in improving community health, enhance current job skills, or seek career advancement.
+This nontraditional program is geared to the working professional who would like to broaden their role in improving community health, enhance current job skills or seek career advancement.
+Students take core courses that are delivered through webinar and online teaching each semester.

 Spring, Summer, and Fall semesters